The process of underwater welding defies logic. Can you imagine electricity flowing through water and leaving the welder unscathed?

 Do you want to know how much does an underwater welder make?
 Well, they get $38k- $300k based on their experience.

-Under Water Hyperbaric welding process
+Underwater Hyperbaric welding process

 Also called dry welding, hyperbaric welding offers a weld site that gets insulated from the water.
 The insulation gets accomplished through a barrier full of gas.